dbenesh82/decoupled_life_stages/decoupling.md

 dataL <- read.csv(file="data/CLC_database_lifehistory.csv", header = TRUE, sep=",")
 ```

+We'll look at three traits measured at the 'stage' level in the database: body size, development time, and host specificity.
 We start by looking at body size correlations across life stages.
 On the basis of length, width, and shape, we calculate a body mass for parasites.
-Also, remove asex species.
+Also, we remove asexual species.

 ``` r
 dataL <- mutate(dataL, biovolume =